 Son Doong cave, Vietnam

-This is the world's largest cave and contains its own jungle and river.
-The 2 – 5 million year old cavern' located in Quang Binh Province and only discovered 20 years ago, was forged by river water eroding the limestone base of the mountain, resulting in the inevitable collapse of its roof.
+This is the world’s largest cave and contains its own jungle and river.
+The 2 – 5 million year old cavern’ located in Quang Binh Province in Vietnam and only discovered 20 years ago, was forged by river water eroding the limestone base of the mountain, resulting in the inevitable collapse of its roof.
 The genesis of the cavern discloses the reasoning behind its name of Son Doong, translating into “mountain river cave”.

 Mendenhall Ice Caves, USA

-Located in the state of Alaska, the gargantuan Mendenhall Glacier contains extraordinary ice caverns unlike any other in the world.
+Located in the state of Alaska, USA, the gargantuan Mendenhall Glacier contains extraordinary ice caverns unlike any other in the world.
 The bluish hue, clear streams and warped natural architecture give an otherworldly feel to the location, all enforced by the ghostly mist that floats over the cavern floor.
 Sadly this unique and alien set of caves is melting away due to global warming, opening up new landscapes and releasing ancient trees from their icy imprisonment, meaning travellers should make this place a priority before the view fades away.

 Lake Hillier, Australia

 This natural phenomenon causes the mind to wander to a world where lakes of strawberry milk exist.
-The cause of the flamingo-pink colouring of Lake Hillier has yet to be confirmed, though it is assumed that the reaction between its natural salts, sodium bicarbonate and red halophilic bacteria are responsible for the bright pool of pink.
+The cause of the flamingo-pink colouring of Lake Hillier, Australia has yet to be confirmed, though it is assumed that the reaction between its natural salts, sodium bicarbonate and red halophilic bacteria are responsible for the bright pool of pink.

 Door to Hell, Turkmenistan